juanchomang/odoochattermax/OdooChatterMax/README.md

-# odoochattermax
-This module is intended to merge the chatter for all individuals linked to a company into the company's own chatter view.
+Customization for Odoo's Contact Module
+Shows chatter for companies and all their linked individuals in one unified view.
+Issues?
+Feature requests? look up juanchomang on github.